Healthy Mind, Healthy Future

 This week, California will commemorate the legacy of Cesar Chavez, a labor leader, champion for equality, and founder of the United Farm Workers of America.
 Cesar Chavez symbolizes the struggle for civil rights, a demand that each of us that call the United States home need fair wages, to feel safe in our communities and have access to health care.
 We are reminded that the struggle for civil rights and equality remains, especially for immigrants and children of immigrants.
 The national rhetoric on immigrants and recent Executive Orders on immigration have put the immigrant community on high alert and forced many back into the shadows, and in the process, put their physical and mental health at risk.

 We can understand this first-hand – one of us is the daughter of Mexican immigrants and the other an immigrant from the Philippines.
 We are also leaders of two nonprofit organizations advocating for families in California and across the nation – one through advocacy for children; the other through advocacy for immigrants.
 The communities we serve are diverse but they also have many things in common: more than half of children in California are from immigrant families.
-Over one and a half million have an undocumented parent; and one and three-quarter of a million are undocumented themselves.
 Together, we serve these communities and we take pride in doing so because we know immigrants are an integral part of our state and nation.
 We also know that the Administrative actions targeting immigrant communities have impacted the health and wellbeing of children of immigrants and it needs to be addressed.

 From distress in the classroom to weeping outside of school, the new Administration’s approach to immigration enforcement is causing severe emotional suffering for immigrants and their loved ones.
 These actions have a devastating impact on local communities and the state as a whole; and tearing at the social fabric of the community.
 The national anti-immigrant policies will have a lasting effect on the health and well-being of children in immigrant families – including U.S. citizen children who live in mixed-status households.